adobe/spectrum-web-components/CONTRIBUTING.md

 ## TL;DR

-> --Note:-- [Please don't file an issue to ask a question.](https://github.com/adobe/spectrum-web-components/discussions) You'll get faster results by using the resources below.
+> **Note:** [Please don't file an issue to ask a question.](https://github.com/adobe/spectrum-web-components/discussions) You'll get faster results by using the resources below.

 We have an official message board with a detailed FAQ and where the community chimes in with helpful advice if you have questions.